ryanpilar/okNBA/README.md

 ## 🔨  Improvements on the Application

 - a dynamic and responsive UI.
 Integrate a charts library.
-- categories are currently hardcoded and need to be updated as per leauges changing. you can find them hardcoded in espn_scrapper.py
+- categories are currently hardcoded and need to be updated as Fantasy leagues are changed. you can find them hardcoded in espn_scrapper.py
-- finda an accurate singular data source.
+- find an accurate singular data source, so data normalization can be off-loaded
 - currently, there is no dependency architecture

 ## 🍪  Things to add

-Obtain your ESPN cookies!
+- Obtain your ESPN cookies!
 ESPN_S2 and SWID cookie are values needed to authenticate your private fantasy sports leagues.
 Go find them!

  ---